Get up to 4 quotes by filling in only 1 quick form

 Plug-and-play systems tend to be very cheap but they are also less efficient and come in smaller sizes.
 They can be a viable option if you have very little space or live in an apartment that doesn’t allow for installations.
 You can use them to produce energy for small appliances.

 So, how much are solar panels with the labour included?
-The cost of installing solar panels can differ based on how many components are being added and how extensive the job is.
+The cost of installing solar panels can differ based on how many solar panels you need and how extensive the job is.
 It can also be up to the installer and their rates.

 Installation costs of commercial solar panels can be estimated at £0.20p per watt fitted.
 This would mean that you can add roughly £200 per kilowatt.